Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 The _attributes_ REST api of a scene layer gives access to all scene cache supported feature attribute data as attribute value arrays that are stored in binary format.
 As a result, the scene cache of the example feature class in [Fig. 4](images/Attribute_Legend_Support_Fig_4.png) will have 5 binary resources, as identified by keys <i>f_0_, f_1_, f_2_, f_3_ </i> and <i>f_4</i> and accessible by their respective rest resource URLs (_.../nodes/&lt;nodeID&gt;/attributes/0/f\_0, .../nodes/&lt;nodeID&gt;/attributes/0/f_1, etc..).

-## Accessing the legend of a 3D Objects Layer
+## Accessing the legend of a 3D Object Layer

-Legends are essential for proper display (complete communication of represented information) of 3D Objects Layer (also equally applicable for other layer types).
+Legends are essential for proper display (complete communication of represented information) of 3D Object Layer (also equally applicable for other layer types).

 Clients are responsible for building legend information from the drawingInfo resource for the scene layer.
 In this scene layers and scene services behave identically to feature layers and feature services.